wmajka13/STM32_LCD_I2C_lib/README.md

 # STM32 HD44780 I2C LCD Driver

-Lekka, zoptymalizowana i modułowa biblioteka w języku C do obsługi wyświetlaczy LCD 16x2 (sterownik HD44780) poprzez ekspander I2C (PCF8574) na mikrokontrolerach STM32 (nucleo-f411RE).
+A lightweight, optimized, and modular C driver library for 16x2 LCDs (HD44780 controller) using an I2C interface (PCF8574) on STM32 microcontrollers (tested on Nucleo-F411RE).

 - Low-Level I2C Control: Manual assembly of data frames for the PCF8574 expander, involving bitwise manipulation of RS, RW, EN, and BL flags.
 - printf Retargeting: Enables the use of the standard C library printf() function to output text directly to the LCD.